Jay Leno: Vehicle collection

 Leno owns an extensive collection of vehicles, including at least 181 cars and 160 motorcycles as of late 2024.
 He also has a website and a TV program called Jay Leno's Garage, which contains video clips and photos of his car collection in detail, as well as other vehicles of interest to him.
 Leno's garage manager is Bernard Juchli.
 Among his collection are two Doble steam cars, a sedan and a roadster that were owned by Howard Hughes, the fifth Duesenberg Model X known to survive, and one of nine remaining 1963 Chrysler Turbine Cars.
-The collection also includes three antique electric cars — the 1909 Baker Motor Vehicle is his wife Mavis's favorite car.
-The collection includes at least two tanks.
-The most expensive car in the collection is a 1994 McLaren F1 sports car, the first McLaren to be imported to the US, which Leno says he purchased for approximately $800 thousand in the late 1990s, and is worth at least $20 million today.
+The collection also includes three antique electric cars—the 1909 Baker Motor Vehicle is his wife Mavis's favorite car—and at least two tanks.
+The most expensive car in the collection is a 1994 McLaren F1 sports car, the first McLaren to be imported to the US, which Leno says he purchased for approximately $800,000 in the late 1990s, and is worth at least $20 million today.
 The value of the entire collection is at least $52 million.

 He has a regular column in Popular Mechanics which showcases his car collection and gives advice about various automotive topics, including restoration and unique models, such as his jet-powered motorcycle and solar-powered hybrid.
 Leno also writes occasional "Motormouth" articles for The Sunday Times, reviewing high-end sports cars and giving his humorous take on motoring matters.

 Leno opened his garage to Team Bondi, the company that developed the 2011 video game L.A.
 Noire, which is set in Los Angeles in the late-1940s.
 Leno's collection contains almost 100 cars from this period, and allowed the team to create their images as accurately as possible.

+A bill to exempt older cars (from before 1981) from the state's emissions regulations, known as "Leno's Law," was passed by the California state legislature in August 2026 as Senate Bill 1392, and would take effect in 2028 once signed by the governor.